-conflict engage in a gradualist form of warfare that seeks to modify some component of the international system, using "hard" and "soft" forms of power in an unconventional manner, making it difficult to respond adequately.
+detractors.130 It is not necessarily the methods and means employed by military forces that cause a conflict to be defined as a grey zone operation.
+Rather, it is the liminal space in which the operations are being conducted that allows for the identification of when a conflict may be considered as being in the grey zone.131 One suggested definition is that grey zone conflicts are those in which parties to a conflict engage in a gradualist form of warfare that seeks to modify some component of the international system, using "hard" and "soft" forms of power in an unconventional manner, making it difficult to respond adequately.132

 This ability to respond to problems becomes particularly poignant when we consider the U.N.
 Charter and its prohibition on the threat or use of force.
 For if, as Mazar points out, one goal of grey zone strategies is to remain below the threshold of force outlined in the charter, defending nation states will be left without any rationale for legal retaliation under international law.
 This also highlights the problem that aggrieved nation states would be unable to engage in either self-defense under Article 51 of the Charter, or even lesser forms of defensive coercion, such as countermeasures.
-134
+Self-defense under Article 51 of the Charter, or even lesser forms of defensive coercion, such as countermeasures.

 The ambiguous nature of grey zone conflict means that it exists, in so much as it does exist, in neither a state of peace nor of armed conflict.
-An aggressor may engage in "political actions that circumvent traditional norms and laws of war in the pursuit of narrow political strategic objectives" or conduct "competitive interactions among and within State and non-state actors that fall between the traditional war and peace duality."
-Both would be equally in the grey zone.
-Furthermore, the methods and means employed by military forces in grey zone conflict are myriad-they can include operations within the electromagnetic spectrum, they can include operations and information campaigns, and even Hollywood style special
+An aggressor may engage in "political actions that circumvent traditional norms and laws of war in the pursuit of narrow political strategic objectives" or conduct "competitive interactions"